benjaminpotter/mapgen-py/README.md

 ## Getting Started

 Currently the project only has a GUI available.
 You can open it by cloning the project and, in a bash script, performing ```python3 gui.py``` or the equivalent on your machine.

+## Contributing
+Placeholder for information about how to contribute.

 ## Roadmap